New England Revolution: Plans for a soccer-specific stadium

-On August 2, 2007, The Boston Herald reported that the city of Somerville and Revolution officials had held preliminary discussions about building a 50,000 to 55,000-seat stadium on a 100 acre site off of Innerbelt Road near Interstate 93.
+On August 2, 2007, The Boston Herald reported that the city of Somerville and Revolution officials had held preliminary discussions about building a 50,000 to 55,000-seat stadium on a 100 acre site off of Innerbelt Road near Interstate 93 In the Inner Belt / Brickbottom area.
 The stadium could cost anywhere between $50 and $200 million based on other similar MLS soccer-specific stadiums.
-After a two-year hiatus, the Revolution renewed their plans to build a stadium in Somerville since the Massachusetts Bay Transportation Authority finalized its Green Line maintenance facility plans.
-In a July 2010 interview, Kraft said that over $1 million had been invested in finding a suitable site, preferably in the urban core.